J3 Advisory Latent Defects Insurance

 Latent defects insurance offers protection for developers and builders of non-residential projects.

-It’s been designed for new builds or conversions of commercial & mixed-use developments- including student accommodation, care homes, offices as well as industrial units & retail units.
+It’s been designed for new builds or conversions of commercial & mixed-use developments – including student accommodation, care homes and offices as well as industrial and retail units

-Latent defects insurance (a.k.a LDI or commercial latent defects insurance) is generally taken out by the developer or owner of the property but may be a requirement of the finance provider behind a project to protect their investment.
+Latent defects insurance, more commonly known as LDI, is generally taken out by the developer or owner of the property but may be a requirement of the finance provider behind a project to protect their investment.

 Many commercial developers have relied on collateral warranties to satisfy funders and associated parties but the majority are now more minded to arrange commercial latent defects insurance to protect everyone’s interests.